Preconditioned Adjoint Data Assimilation for Two-Dimensional Decaying and Forced Turbulence: Introduction

-In the classical 4D-Var setting, the simulation tries to minimize the mismatch between the predicted measurements and the true observations.
-The gradient of the mismatch with respect to the initial condition (or other control variables) is obtained by solving the adjoint of the forward dynamics \citep{wang2019discrete, gutierrez2026mixed, gutierrez2026reconstructing}, at a cost on the same order as a forward simulation and essentially independent of the state dimension \citep{Dimet1986_4dvar,mahar1997optimal,courtier1997use}.
+In the classical four-dimensional variational data assimilation(4D-Var) setting, the simulation tries to minimize the mismatch between the predicted measurements and the true observations.
+The gradient of the mismatch with respect to the initial condition or other control variables is obtained by solving the adjoint of the forward dynamics \citep{wang2019discrete, gutierrez2026mixed, gutierrez2026reconstructing}.
+The computational cost is approximately that of one forward and one adjoint solve, regardless of the number of control variables being optimized, in contrast to finite-difference sensitivities, whose cost scales linearly with the number of control variables \citep{Dimet1986_4dvar,mahar1997optimal,courtier1997use}.
 For large-scale simulations, accurate gradient computation requires an adjoint consistent with the numerical discretization, including boundary conditions and mesh metrics, which has been derived and validated for many data-assimilation applications \citep{wang2019spatial, wang_wang_zaki_2022}.
 Practical implementations rely on checkpointing and incremental/outer-loop strategies to manage storage burden \citep{fisher2011long,courtier1997use}.
-The appeal of adjoint-based assimilation is primarily its scalability: the work per gradient does not scale with the number of control variables, enabling PDE-constrained optimization in very large systems---provided the backward integration remains numerically stable, and the computed sensitivities remain physically meaningful.
-Besides evaluating the gradient, the sensitivity field calculated from adjoint Green's functions and its ensemble average can be utilized to detect dangerous events with uncertainty quantification \citep{gutierrez2026reconstructing, you2026localization, you2026scalar, du2026inverse}, or optimize sensor placements \citep{mons_chassaing_sagaut_2017}.
+Besides evaluating the gradient, the sensitivity field calculated from adjoint Green's functions and its ensemble average \citep{wang2026mitigating} can be utilized to detect dangerous events with uncertainty quantification \citep{gutierrez2026reconstructing, you2026localization, you2026scalar, du2026inverse}, or optimize sensor placements \citep{mons_chassaing_sagaut_2017}.

 When applied to turbulence, gradient-based approaches built upon the governing equations encounter fundamental difficulties.
 Turbulent flows are intrinsically multiscale and chaotic: nonlinear energy transfer populates a broad range of wavenumbers, and nearby initial conditions diverge exponentially in time.
 The adjoint system inherits this sensitivity but evolves backward in time; consequently, perturbations aligned with the leading Lyapunov directions amplify exponentially and progressively concentrate at small scales \citep{zaki2025arfm,zaki2021prfaps}.
 Direct examinations of adjoint dynamics in wall-bounded and isotropic turbulence show rapid amplification of adjoint energy and steep spectral tilting toward high wavenumbers, yielding ill-conditioned gradients over long assimilation windows \citep{garai2021stabilization,nikitin2018characteristics}.
 This behavior is consistent with the Lyapunov spectrum of turbulent flows and explains why naive extensions of 4D-Var to long windows can diverge even when the forward solution is well resolved \citep{hassanaly2019lyapunov}.
 In practice, the resulting gradients overfit incoherent small-scale content, bias reconstructions, and mask the recovery of large-scale structures; moreover, fundamental observability limits, e.g., from wall-based measurements, underline the difficulty of inferring full-field turbulence from limited data \citep{wang2021understanding,wang_wang_zaki_2022}.
 Together, these findings motivate scale-aware formulations that temper adjoint growth while preserving the physically relevant components of the sensitivity.